morbrian/appcompose/README.md

 Updating a single container, using proxy as example:

        docker rm -f proxy && docker build --force-rm -t dev/proxy proxy && docker-compose up -d --force-recreate proxy

+## database

+Uses crunchydata container as baseline.

+After compose starts services, optionally initalize a testdb with data.

+        # create a baseline database (testbaseline)
+        bash database/dbinit.sh

+        # clone the testbaseline to a new databasde called 'testdb'
+        bash database/dbclone.sh

+Later, only `dbclone.sh` is required and will drop `testdb`, creating a fresh unmodified copy from `testbaseline`.

 ## Docker container management